A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

-is made in Eqs.~(\ref{eqn:mom_proj1}) and~(\ref{eqn:ppe1}) with \(\hat{p}=2p^n-p^{n-1}\) being an explicit linear extrapolation in time of the pressure field and \(\rho_0 = \text{min}(\rho) \equiv \rho_G \).
-Notice that for the type of problems analyzed in this work, the lowest density in the domain will always be the pure gas density, \(\rho_G\).
-Thus, Eqs.~(\ref{eqn:mom_proj1}) and~(\ref{eqn:ppe1}) can be rewritten as
+with \(\hat{p}=2p^n-p^{n-1}\) being an explicit linear extrapolation in time of the pressure field and \(\rho_0 = \text{min}(\rho) \equiv \rho_G \).
+Notice that for the type of problems analyzed in this work, the lowest density in the domain will always be the freestream gas density, \(\rho_G\).
+Eqs.~(\ref{eqn:mom_proj1}) and~(\ref{eqn:ppe1}) can be rewritten as

 and